awhooshingwind/awhooshingwind.github.io/digital.md

-WORK IN PROGRESS, give more detail on specific experience, make links more meaningful
+WORK IN PROGRESS, give more detail and description on specific experience, make links more meaningful

 > Additional resume detail, with linked examples where appropriate
 >